pnguyen4/BF-MEAN-Group-Project/server/README.md

 `GET /api/onboarding-applications/:id`
 returns an application object

+`GET /api/onboarding-applications`
+returns an array of applications objects (does not need to be the full objects, just enough for HR summary view)

-`POST /api/onboarding-application/`
+`POST /api/onboarding-applications`
 creates a new application object, also put application object's id in current user's application field

+`PUT /api/onboarding-applications/:id`
+updates one or more fields in application record, also reset application status field to "pending"

 ### Visa Status

+`GET /api/visa-status/:id`
+returns a visa status object

-`GET /api/visa-status/`
+`GET /api/visa-status`
-returns an array of visa-status objects
+returns an array of visa-status objects (does not need to be the full objects, just enough for HR summary view)
-`GET /api/visa-status/`

 ### Housing